ottok/rocksdb/debian/README.source.md

 repository.

-## Importing a new upstream release
+## Download upstream release tarball, and import using both git tag and tarball

 To check for new upstream releases run:

-    gbp pq drop && gbp pq import
-    # Note branch name where the temporary patch-queue will be waiting
-    git fetch --verbose upstream master
+    git fetch --verbose upstreamvcs
-    # Note latest tag, e.g. 5.7.4
+    # Note latest release tag, e.g. v9.10.0
+    # Download upstream release tarball, and merge using both git tag and tarball
     gbp import-orig --uscan
     gbp dch --distribution=UNRELEASED \
-      --commit --commit-msg="Update changelog and refresh patches after %(upstreamversion)s import" \
+      --commit --commit-msg="Update changelog and refresh patches after %(version)s import" \
       -- debian
-    gbp pq rebase # or manually switch to patch-queue branch and use regular `git rebase` gbp pq export
+    # Add 'New upstream version' to changelog if it didn't go there automatically
+    # Import latest debian/patches on previous version so it can be rebased on latest
+    gbp pq import --force --time-machine=10
+    git rebase -i debian/latest
+    gbp pq export --drop
-    git commit -a --amend # or `git citool --amend`
+    git commit --all --amend # or `git citool --amend` to write actual details
+    # Note: remember to manually strip '1:' and '-1' from commit message title as
+    # the '%(version)s' output is the Debian version and not upstream version!

-If the upstream version is not detected correctly, you can pass to `gbp dch` the extra parameter `--new-version=5.7.4`.
+If the upstream version is not detected correctly, you can pass to `gbp dch` the extra parameter `--new-version=9.10.0`.

 If rebasing the patch queue causes merge conflicts, run `git mergetool` to visually resolve them.
 You can also browse the upstream changes on a particular file easily with `gitk path/to/file`.

-When adding DEP3 metadata fields to patches, put them as the first lines in the git commit message on the `pq` branch, or alternatively edit the `debian/patches/*` files directly.
-Ensure the first three lines are always `From`, `Date` and `Subject` just like in `git am` managed patches.
+When adding DEP3 metadata fields to patches, put them as the last lines in the git commit message on the `pq` branch.
+In the `debian/patches/*`files the first three lines need to be exactly `From`, `Date` and `Subject`, just like in `git am` managed patches.

 Remember that if you did more than just refreshed patches, you should save those changes in separate git commits.
 Remember to build the package, run autopkgtests and conduct other appropriate testing.
-Easiest way to do it is with:
+For git-buildpackage the basic command is:

+      gbp buildpackage

+Alternatively you can use Debcraft and run git-buildpackage inside hermetic containers created by it:

     debcraft validate
     debcraft build